-Students may choose to enroll in a course on an audit basis with the understanding that neither a grade nor credits can be assigned to the courses(s) selected for audit.
+Students may choose to enroll in a course, tuition free, on an audit basis with the understanding that neither a grade nor credits can be assigned to the courses(s) selected for audit.
 Audit status must be declared in the Registrar's Office by the tenth day of the semester (see the Academic Calendar (/academics/academic-calendar/) for the exact dates each semester).
 Students attempting to audit a course shall have satisfied all prerequisite requirements for that course on a credit basis unless they obtain a prerequisite waiver from the appropriate division dean or department chair.
+All fees are charged for the courses audited.